Classification of critically fixed anti-Thurston maps: Thurston theory for orientation-reversing maps

+In our context we always have $\chi(\cO_f)\le 0$, and in the case $\chi(\cO_f) = 0$ we have that $f$ is an orbifold covering map \cite[Prop.~9.1]{douadyProofThurstonTopological1993}.
+(The proof given in the reference does not use the fact that $f$ is orientation-preserving and works both for Thurston and anti-Thurston maps.)
+We say that $\cO_f$ is \emph{hyperbolic} if $\chi(\cO_f)<0$, and \emph{parabolic} otherwise.
+There are exactly 6 possible parabolic signatures: $(\infty, \infty)$, $(2,2,\infty)$, $(2,2,4)$, $(2,3,6)$, $(3,3,3)$, and $(2,2,2,2)$.
+All of them except the last one induce a unique complex structure on $S^2$, and thus the corresponding unmarked \antiThurston map is always equivalent to an (anti-)rational map.
+In fact, one can list all possible equivalence classes of such anti-Thurston maps similar to the orientation-preserving case, as in \cite[Prop.~9.2]{douadyProofThurstonTopological1993}.
+In the following, a marked \antiThurston map whose associated orbifold has signature $(2,2,2,2)$ will be called a \emph{$(2,2,2,2)$-map}.
+Note that these are the only maps with parabolic orbifold and more than 3 postcritical points.

-and we say that $\cO_f$ is \emph{hyperbolic} if $\chi(\cO_f)<0$.
-Most anti-Thurston maps have hyperbolic orbifolds, and we will not consider maps with non-hyperbolic orbifolds, except for the simple examples $f(z)=\bar{z}^d$, with parabolic orbifold $\C^* = \C \setminus \{0\}$.
+In the particular case where all critical points of $f$ are periodic, the orbifold $\cO_f$ is just the topological surface $S^2 \setminus P_f$, and it is hyperbolic if and only if $P_f$ contains at least 3 points.
+Most \antiThurston maps have hyperbolic orbifolds, and in our applications we will not consider anti-rational maps with non-hyperbolic orbifolds, except for the simple examples $f(z)=\bar{z}^d$ ($d \geq 2$), with the parabolic orbifold $\C^* := \C \setminus \{0\}$ of signature $(\infty,\infty)$.

+(Marked) Thurston maps are a very flexible tool for creating postcritically finite branched coverings of $S^2$ with prescribed dynamical behavior, and it is of great interest to know whether a given Thurston map is equivalent to a rational map.
+In order to state Thurston's characterization from \cite{douadyProofThurstonTopological1993} and \cite{buffTeichmullerSpacesHolomorphic2014}, as well as its orientation-reversing version (see \Cref{thm:anti-thurston}), we first have to introduce the notion of multicurve obstructions.
+We should note that our definition differs slightly from the original one in that we do not require our obstructions to be \emph{stable}, i.e., backward invariant.
+However, we will show below in Lemma~\ref{lem:obstruction-types} that a marked \antiThurston map has a stable obstruction if and only if it has an obstruction, so this distinction is immaterial.

+In the following, let $(f,Q)$ be a marked Thurston or anti-Thurston map.
+In such context, ``curves'' will always mean simple closed (unoriented) curves in $S^2 \setminus Q$, and we will adopt the convention that \emph{homotopy} will always be understood as free homotopy in $S^2 \setminus Q$.